 All applicants for permanent entry to Australia must meet health requirements before the grant of a visa.

 Please do not undertake health examinations until instructed to do so by your visa case officer.

 Please do not contact your visa case officer to check whether they have received the results of your medical examination - your visa case officer will advise you if the results have not been received.

 See: Medical Requirements

 The service standard processing time set by the Australian Government for Prospective Marriage and Partner visa applications in Moscow is 12 months.
-In some cases the Australian Embassy in Moscow is able to finalise applications within approximately 8-9 months.
-However, some complex applications may take longer to process.
+However, due to an increased demand for Partner visa places in 2014, the Australian Embassy in Moscow will be able to finalise most applications in 10 - 14 months.
 Please apply as early as possible before the time you wish to move to Australia.